What is UX Strategy?

 Who is the user?
 How does it benefit him/her?

 The second category of the UX strategy guide marked in light green surmises the user and determines the expected benefits.
-UX research and personas come into play here apart from interacting with the users in real-time to understand their needs.
+UX research and ux design personas come into play here apart from interacting with the users in real-time to understand their needs.

 The third category of the UX strategy guide marked in light yellow.
 After the necessary information is collected from the previous two categories, this section records multiple brainstormed ideas.